 The Nepal Cube series are the gold standard for winter mountaineering in Colorado.
 If you plan to do a mix of winter hikes, snow climbs and ice climbs, there’s no better option.
-With its rigged bottom, these boots are crampon compatible so they work for both hikes and technical climb.
+With its rigid bottom, these boots are crampon compatible so they work for both hikes and technical climb.
 They’re also well-insulated to keep you warm despite cold, snowy conditions.
 La Sportiva is known for the quality of their products and this pair of boots for winter 14ers is no exception.
 Learn more or purchase a pair of boots here.

 The Vasque Snowblime Snow Boot is a great boot for winter hikes with limited technical aspects.
-They don’t have a rigged bottom, so you’ll need to depend on microspikes rather than full mountaineering crampons.
+They don’t have a rigid bottom, so you’ll need to depend on microspikes rather than full mountaineering crampons.
 With insulation and water-proofing, they’ll keep your feet warm even on snowy trails above or below treeline.
 Learn more or purchase a pair of boots here.

 The Scarpa Charmoz are a lightweight mountaineering boot that check off a lot of categories.
 They’re crampon compatible like the Nepal Cube, but they’re also far lighter thanks to lighter fabric and a leaner design.
 They’re perfect for shorter winter outings involving snow or ice climbs.
 They have a great fit and rock that makes them particularly suitable for long approach hikes before you reach technical terrain.
 Learn more or purchase a pair of boots here.